industrial-edge/jenkins-cicd/docs/pipeline.md

 6) Fill in the form for your application

     ```txt
     - Application Name
     - Repository Name
     - Website
-    - Sescription
+    - Description
     - Select icon
     ```

 7) Click on "Create" button.
-Your application is succesfully created.
+Your application is successfully created.

 <img src="graphics/create_app.gif" width="1000"/>

 ## Create GitHub repository
-*Prerequisities:*\
+*Prerequisites:*\
 *- GitHub account is created*\
 *- VS code is used for pushing code to remote GitHub repository*